-See related: 12 Top Things to do in Edina, Minnesota
+See related: Best Things to do in Edina, Minnesota

 If you are planning a road trip by the Buddy Holly plane crash, you should certainly include the Buddy Holly Museum on your list of things to do in Clear Lake, Iowa.